dailybruin/the-stack/_posts/2024-01-27-course-selling.md

 <p class = 'caption'>Note: Subject areas with less than 5 posts requesting or selling a class were removed from the interactive.</p>
 <p class = 'caption'>Graphic reporting by Ayushi Kadakia, Stack Intern and Junwon Choi, Data editor.</p>

 The most common subject area for course selling was Psychology with 83 Reddit posts.
 The second most common subject area was Physics with 72 posts.
 The next most common subject area for course selling posts was Chemistry at 47 posts.
-In general, the data indicates that STEM courses are more frequently subjects of course selling as 85.5% of Reddit Posts were for courses in STEM.
+In general, the data indicates that STEM courses are more frequently subjects of course selling as 85.5% of Reddit posts were for STEM courses.
 (CQ#8)

-It is important to note that the Physics Department does not officially designate any of its classes as “Impacted.”
+It is important to note that the Physics Department does not officially designate any of its classes as “impacted.”
 Impacted status means that demand for the class far exceeds the number of seats available, and dropping after Week 2 results in a transcript notation.
-(CQ#9) The goal of these rules is to enable qualified students to be able to take the classes they need.

-Therefore, not classifying Physics classes as Impacted leads to a shortage of available seats in popular physics courses.
-When there are no consequences for dropping courses within the first two weeks, students are more likely to enroll in the course even if they do not plan to remain in the course.
-The course may fill up more quickly and, consequently, some students who need the course may turn to buying the course.
+(CQ#9) The goal of this rule is to enable qualified students to be able to take the classes they need.
+This is because a lack of consequences of dropping a class within the first two weeks may incentivize students to enroll in the course when they are unsure if they will remain in the course.
+As a result, the course may fill up more quickly and, consequently, some students who need the course may turn to buying the course.
+The choice not to classify Physics classes as impacted may contribute to the shortage of available seats in popular physics courses.

-However, some departments have used other methods in order to mitigate demand.
-The Mathematics department allows students to submit a Course Request to enroll into upper division math courses.
-However, given that requests can be completed as late as Week 3, and that many popular courses are lower division, there is still relatively high demand to hold and sell math courses despite this option.
+To address this issue, some departments have implemented alternative course enrollment tools.
+The Mathematics department, for example, allows students to submit a Course Request to enroll into upper division math courses, providing motivated students an avenue into courses they need without having to resort to buying seats.

-### Variability between Class Years
+### Variability Between Class Years

-In an effort to understand when enrollment challenges are most felt by the undergraduate population, The Stack also analyzed the Snapchat posters’ class year to identify patterns regarding the frequency with which each cohort engaged in course selling.
+In an effort to understand when enrollment challenges are most felt by the undergraduate population, The Stack also analyzed course holding and selling requests from Snapchat.
+By collecting data about each poster’s class year, The Stack sought to identify patterns regarding the frequency with which each cohort engaged in course selling.

-Though each student completes their major requirements at their own pace, first and second year students (class of 25 and 26) are more likely to be enrolling in lower division courses in high demand while upperclassmen are likely seeking out more major-specific upper division courses.
-On average, these students receive the latest enrollment appointments, which may lead to their desired classes being filled up by those with earlier enrollment appointments.
-The interactive found below presents a potential impact of this trend.
-It displays the number of posts found on Snapchat around course selling by class graduation year.
+First and second year students (class of 2026 and 2027) are more likely to be enrolling in lower division courses in high demand while upperclassmen are likely seeking out more major-specific upper division courses.
+Students with fewer completed units–first and second years–generally receive later enrollment appointments which may lead to their desired classes being filled up by those with earlier enrollment appointments.
+The interactive found below presents a potential impact of the unit-based enrollment time distribution.
+It displays the number of posts found on Snapchat about course selling by class graduation year.

 <div class="chart">
     <canvas id="yearGraph"></canvas>